ImperialCollegeLondon/champ/README.md

    settings.
 At a minimum you will need to set values for `ALLOWED_HOSTS` and `ADMINS` as well as valid configuration of an SMTP server (including credentials if required).
 You can also use this file to overwrite any settings from `settings.py` and `production.py`.
-Settings for the Portal that you may wish to override:
+Settings for the portal that you may wish to override:
   * `DATABASES["default"]["name"]` - due to OOD's use of dedicated per user servers to run apps each user has their own sqlite3 database.
 The value of this setting determines where the database is saved.
 The default location is the file `portal_db_DO_NOT_DELETE.sqlite3` in the users home directory.
-  * `JOBS_DIR` - this is the location where the Portal will store data for jobs that it runs.
+  * `JOBS_DIR` - this is the location where the portal will store data for jobs that it runs.
 Job submission is carried out from sub-directories.
 The default value is the directory `portal_jobs` in the user's home directory.
 1. Create a `.env` file in the root directory of the portal source code